Avoid The Burden Of Living The American Dream

 The Burden Of Living The American Dream

-Most Americans are taught by society that being successful means graduating college, landing a great job, working hard, paying bills, saving money, and retiring early.
+Society teaches most Americans that success means graduating college, landing a great job, working hard, paying bills, saving money, and retiring early.

 Does that sound good to you?

-To achieve today’s American Dream it’s customary to believe you must practice this daily grind.
-That may consist of rush-hour traffic, working more than 8 hours a day, cubical farms, overflowing email inboxes, and regularly completing mountains of paperwork.
+To achieve today’s American Dream, it’s customary to believe that you must practice this daily grind.
+That may consist of rush-hour traffic, working more than 8 hours daily, cubical farms, overflowing email inboxes, and regularly completing paperwork.

 What do you think?
 Are many people following this path so they can acquire more things?
 Is that living the American Dream?